salixc/WCC-DekunChen/README.md

 CSC3160 Final Project - Dekun Chen - 120090336

+This is a copy version from the original one, since the regulation of the SLP course.

 ## Abstract

 ChatGPT detector is considered as a necessary task to regulate the use of ChatGPT.
 And the difficulty in interpreting the detecting process and results is a common problem of LLM.
 Most of the existing interpreters concentrated on attention visualization but took little account of classification process.
 In this work, we propose a method to display word contribution to the model prediction.
 Specifically, the information from classification weight vectors, semantic vector, and embedded input word vector is considered in our work for a more comprehensive explanation of detector LLM.
 Three word-level properties (word length, part of speech, word semantic) are used to validate our method by comparing with conclusions of existing works.